Is my Sofa long on Leather but short on Sofa?

 What you need to know before you buy.

 A typical day shopping for leather furniture may often involve driving around town to a number of stores only to hear so many different pieces of information that can be downright confusing.
-It can be hard to find a decent selection, and much of what you do find may not be high quality.
+Today it is more efficient to shop online instead of "wondering who makes the best leather sofas"? or "what do you look for in a quality sectional"?
+It can be hard to find a decent selection, and much of what you do find may not be high quality, especially from the large chain stores or warehouse clubs like Costco and most of the selection is imported.
 It is best to become educated on leather furniture before shopping to make an informed buying decision.

 Some things we will cover, before you can make a wise decision on your leather furniture purchase.